whage/whage.github.io/_drafts/2018-12-29-which-way-forward.md

 The domain is full of interesting algorithms and data structures.
 There are interesting new ideas and paradigms all the time.

-# Why am I attracted so much to self-driving cars?
+# Why am I attracted so much to self-driving car technology?
 It's an interesting combination of many exciting areas of information technology:
 - low level software
 - image processing: full of interesting math